-In September 2015, we announced a two-year program aimed at making ABB leaner, faster and more customer-focused.
-Productivity improvements include the rapid expansion and use of regional shared service centers as well as the streamlining of global operations and head office functions, with business units moving closer to their respective key markets.
-In the course of this program, we implemented and executed various restructuring initiatives across all operating segments and regions.
-As of December 31, 2017, ABB has incurred substantially all costs related to the White Collar Productivity program.
+From September 2015 to December 2017, we executed a restructuring program to make ABB leaner, faster and more customer-focused.
+The program involved the rapid expansion and use of regional shared service centers as well as a streamlining of global operations and head office functions, with business units moving closer to their respective key markets.
+The program involved various restructuring initiatives across all operating segments and regions.